Welcome! Let’s Start Something Awesome.

 Who is BMS for?

 I decided to make a Modlist that could help anybody and everybody–all in a way that doesn’t bulldoze you, the user, into a specific step-by-step list that you can’t deviate from.
 If a step-by-step list IS something that you are looking for however, don’t worry, that option is still on the table!
 In fact, it’s the very foundation this BMS is built upon.
-So regardless of your experience or inexperience with modding, regardless of how long you’ve been with the Bethesda modding community and, most importantly, regardless of the amount of time you do or do not have–this guide has options specifically tailored for you.
+So regardless of your experience or inexperience with modding, regardless of how long you’ve been with the Bethesda modding community and, most importantly, regardless of the amount of time you do or do not have–this guide has information specifically tailored for you.

 One of the very first things that you should decide before proceeding forward with BMS is how you intend to use the wealth of information that lay ahead of you.
-My goal with our modlist is not to tell you with absolute certainty what mods you should and should not install (that is ultimately your decision), it’s to aid and assist you in creating a stable, well designed, load order that fits your needs and the specifications of your machine.
+My goal with BMS is not to tell you with absolute certainty what mods you should and should not install (that is ultimately your decision), it’s to aid and assist you in creating a stable, well designed, load order that fits your needs and the specifications of your machine.
 So to start, let’s see what you, yes YOU, need!

 Choose a title that best fits you: